Going into this Sunday’s game, the odds of the Buffalo Bills making the playoffs are less than one percent.

 By 2001, being a Patriots fan was getting easy.
 That year, Buffalo finished at 3-13, last in the AFC East division for the first time since 1985.
 Meanwhile, the Patriots, led by Tom Brady who replaced an injured Drew Bledsoe, won the AFC East with an 11 – 5 record.
 After surviving an epic overtime victory over the Oakland Raiders in the AFC Divisional playoffs, the Patriots defeated the St. Louis Rams 20 – 17 in Super Bowl XXXVI.

 A few years before the 2002 game at The Decatur, I reconnected with Nomi, then studying for a Master’s Degree in Library Science at URI and also working at the library reference desk.
-About six years earlier, Nomi had been a top student in my Early American Literature course.
+About six years earlier, Nomi had been a top student in the Early American Literature course I taught.
 After receiving her MLS, Nomi would also earn a Master’s Degree in American Studies in Boston.

 In the city, we took long walks across Providence’s gothic East Side, sometimes ending at the Hot Club for a Sam Addams on the deck.
 In the country, we took long walks on the Narragansett Bay’s shoreline from Bonnet Shores to URI’s Bay Campus, one time chancing across — and being invited to — a feast of fresh corn and freshly caught lobster cooked in pits of charcoal.